If you can feel the clock ticking but you want to postpone motherhood, AGE banking may be a solution. This is also known as social freezing.

 - When the hormonal stimulation is completed, you will have an egg retrieval to collect the eggs.

 - In the lab the ripe eggs are immediately frozen and stored, i.e. frozen by vitrification and stored in the egg bank.

 Is AGE banking possible at any age?

-- Frozen eggs can be stored for ten years or until the age of 47 (the day before your 48th birthday).
+- Frozen eggs can be stored for ten years or until you are 48 years old, i.e. till the day before your 48th birthday.

 - There are no indications that your age at the time the eggs are thawed and fertilised – with the sperm of your partner or a donor – affect the chances of success of your treatment.

 But with getting older and certainly after the age of 40, the chances of pregnancy complications increase.
 This includes pregnancy hypertension (high blood pressure) and pre-eclampsia. .

 Is AGE banking safe?

 The frozen storage of eggs has become possible since the introduction of the vitrification technique (‘flash freezing’).
 This technique has already been applied for ten years and has outgrown the experimental stage.